utahorange/utahorange.github.io/_pages/about.md

 Hello, I'm a high school student interested in information security.
 In my free time, I like to run, draw, and journal.

-*The Prince of Tennis* happens to be a mediocre but beloved anime that I find hilarious.
+*The Prince of Tennis* happens to be a mediocre but beloved anime.
 It says nothing about my tennis abilities.